 Choose a company that handles the sale and installation of solar panels for the average homeowner.
 As someone who has never had solar panels installed, you will likely have questions throughout the process.
 You should feel comfortable asking questions and feel confident that the contractor will provide knowledgeable answers.

-These steps are important to a successful and positive installation process.
+These steps are important not just to go through the successful and positive installation process, but to secure some of the best solar buyback plans, Texas is definitely among those few places where you can find all of that.
 If you feel happier with the quality of the installation, you'll also feel confident in using the new system.
 Make sure the installation contractor instructs you on the use of your system.

 You should also discuss the care and maintenance of your solar power system.
 Following those instructions will help you comply with the manufacturer's warranty conditions.
 Proper care will also help you extend the life of the system.